ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-08-02-swift-essentials-protocols-extensions-and-more-part-4.md

 func yourFunction() {
     guard let number = convertToInt(from: userInput) else {
         print("Invalid input")
         return
     }

     print("The number is \(number)")
 }

 yourFunction()
 {%- endhighlight -%}

-### nil coalescing
+### Nil Coalescing

-Nil coalescing provides a concise and elegant way to handle optional values by providing a default value when an optional is nil.
+Nil coalescing provides a concise and elegant way to handle optional values by providing a default value when an optional is `nil`.

 Here's a simple example: